A Weight Loss Balloon or intragastric balloon is one of the FDA-approved non-surgical methods of weight loss.

 In addition, the anatomy of the stomach is maintained.
 Thus, it is similar to physiological weight loss methods such as calorie restriction.

-Gastric balloons make a person feel full all the time and delay gastric emptying of food into the intestines.
+Gastric balloons make a person feel full all the time and delay the gastric emptying of food into the intestines.

 In addition, gastric balloons are easy to place, have fewer side effects, and have no major risks as bariatric surgical procedures.